Where is Bone Marrow Taken From the Body?

 Regenexx-SD is procedure utilizing your own bone marrow for the specialized cells and growth factors.
 This procedure involves harvesting bone marrow from the back of your pelvis and then separating and concentrating it in our onsite lab.
 Then, this concentrate is injected into the injured area to help improve function.
 There are many types of conditions that can be treated with cellular therapy, including osteoarthritis, back pain, chronic injuries, and sports injuries.
 However, not everyone is a good candidate for Regenexx-SD.
-Dr. Lehman and Dr. Crider can help you to learn if it may be a good option for you.
+Dr. Lehman can help you to learn if it may be a good option for you.

 How is bone marrow harvested?

 Bone marrow is the spongy tissue found at the center of large bones in your body.
 To start your bone marrow harvest, a local anesthetic will be administered to the skin to reduce discomfort during your procedure.
 However, if you are nervous about the procedure, an oral sedative may be available.
-Then, Dr. Lehman or Dr. Crider will insert a special needle through the skin, and through the bony cortex of pelvic bone, and withdraw bone marrow.
+Then, Dr. Lehman will insert a special needle through the skin, and through the bony cortex of pelvic bone, and withdraw bone marrow.
 Once they have enough marrow, it will be processed to form a concentrate.
 After this, your bone marrow concentrate will be injected into your treatment sites.
-If you think cellular therapy with bone marrow concentrate may be for you, contact Asheville Regenerative Orthopedics & Sports Medicine in Asheville, NC to learn more about how Dr. Lehman and Dr. Crider can help you.
+If you think cellular therapy with bone marrow concentrate may be for you, contact Asheville Regenerative Orthopedics & Sports Medicine in Asheville, NC to learn more about how Dr. Lehman can help you.

 What is recovery like after your bone marrow harvest?